Subekshyeah/Top_youtuber_UK/README.md

 This will help the marketing team make informed decisions about which YouTubers to collaborate with for their marketing campaigns.

-## User story

-As the Head of Marketing, I want to use a dashboard that analyses YouTube channel data in the UK .

-This dashboard should allow me to identify the top performing channels based on metrics like subscriber base and average views.

-With this information, I can make more informed decisions about which Youtubers are right to collaborate with, and therefore maximize how effective each marketing campaign is.

 # Data source

 - What data is needed to achieve our objective?